 The Class Profile

 Applicants may apply to McCombs during one of three admissions rounds, which usually occur in October, January and April.
-The McCombs admissions committee requires candidates to submit essays, employment history, GMAT or GRE scores, official transcripts from all collegiate and post-collegiate institutions attended, one letter of recommendation, a $200 application fee and, if applicable, TOEFL scores.
+The McCombs admissions committee requires candidates to submit essays, employment history, GMAT, GRE or EA scores, official transcripts from all collegiate and post-collegiate institutions attended, one letter of recommendation, a $200 application fee and, if applicable, TOEFL scores.
 After the admissions committee reviews applications, candidates receive interview notifications by invitation only.
 Invited students may interview with a current student on campus or via Skype, with an admissions officer in select areas, or with an alumnus in their area for those applying after the first application deadline.
 Students who have demonstrated an interest in promoting diversity in business may also apply to McCombs through the Consortium for Graduates Study in Management.

 - Online Application